Majda Ra'ad

 Princess Majda Ra'ad (ماجدة رعد; born Margaretha Inga Elisabeth Lind; 5 September 1942 – 3 January 2025) was a Swedish-born Jordanian member of the Hashemite House who was the wife of Prince Ra'ad bin Zeid, the current pretender to the defunct Kingdom of Iraq and Syria and the Lord Chamberlain of Jordan.
 She was a Jordanian princess by marriage and a member of the House of Hashem.

 Early life and family

 Margaretha Inga Elisabeth Lind was born on 5 September 1942 in Arboga to Sven Gustaf Lind and Carin Inga Birgitta Gunlaug Grönwall.
 She was raised in Södertälje.
 She studied at Colin Leclaire High School.

 Marriage and issue

 Lind married Prince Ra'ad bin Zeid, son of Prince Zeid bin Hussein and Princess Fahrelnissa Zeid, in 1963.
-They were first married in a civil ceremony on 30 June in Södertälje and religiously at the Raghadan Palace in Amman on 5 August.
+They were first married in a civil ceremony on 30 June in Södertälje, Sweden, and religiously at the Raghadan Palace in Amman on 5 August.
 They have five children: